 Ms. Vandenborre has consistently been named as a leading practitioner in Who’s Who Legal guides in both competition and life sciences.
-She was recognized by Global Competition Review on various occasions, including being profiled as a leading antitrust attorney in its 2013 and 2016 Women in Antitrust issues, selected for its 2012 40 Under 40 list and shortlisted in the Lawyer of the Year — 40 and Under at the GCR Awards 2013.
+In 2020, she was named Competition Lawyer of the Year at the Benchmark Litigation Europe Awards, which also recognized her work advising Aspen in relation to the European Commission’s Article 102 investigation of the company’s pricing practices as an Impact Case of the Year.
 In 2016, she received the ILO Client Choice Award for the category of EU Competition and Antitrust, awarded by The International Law Office in recognition of individual partners who excel across the full spectrum of client service, and in 2018 she was shortlisted for Transatlantic Disputes/Regulatory Lawyer of the Year at the Transatlantic Legal Awards, hosted by Legal Week and The American Lawyer.
 Ms. Vandenborre was part of the Skadden team awarded M&A Deal of the Year at the IFRL1000 Europe 2020 Awards for its representation of Gilead Sciences, Inc. in its US$5.1 billion transaction with Galapagos NV.
 She currently serves as nongovernmental adviser to the intergovernmental International Competition Network.

 Ms. Vandenborre has significant experience in Article 101 issues in relation to cartel arrangements, as well as vertical and competitive agreements.
 Her recent experience includes the successful representation of a company involved in the then OFT’s (now CMA) examination of the hotel online booking sector, avoiding formal allegations being raised against the company; the representation of a generic pharmaceuticals manufacturer in an appeal before the European General Court against the European Commission’s first reverse payment patent settlement decision, having represented the company in the administrative proceedings before the Commission; and the representation of several tour operators in a European Commission investigation into alleged geo-blocking practices.